ETNINJA/learning/app_1/README.md

 7. to see the code of a widget, hold Crtl and hoover over the object, than click to inspect. <br>
 ### Callback Functions
 8. in the constructor of Answer class, without paranteses -> a pointer <br>
+9. the spread ... avoid nested list, take out all individual elements and place it separetly.

 ### Tips from the Teacher